Happy belated Halloween, my darklings!

 “I have been watching you.”
 The voice was old, graveled, but it triggered a memory from my childhood: a dark corner where my father never looked, an unseen voice soothing me, “Be still, child.
 Be still and it will be all right.”

 — “Still Life” by Adam Stemple

-But you just don’t find gargoyles in the starring role of fiction works very often and it really is a shame.
-They have an fascinating history that stretches beyond the rooftops of 13th century cathedrals, going all the way back to antiquity.
+But you just don’t find these creatures in the starring role of fiction works very often and it really is a shame.
+I mean, right now I can only recall the Gargoyles cartoon from the mid-1990s and a handful of B-Horror flicks.
+They have an fascinating history, though, that stretches beyond the rooftops of 13th century cathedrals, going all the way back to antiquity.
 While the word “gargoyle” didn’t come into existence until 13th century France (and even then it was “gargoule” according to Entomology Dictionary Online), they’ve been used for thousands of years as water drainage and to scare away evil spirits—even if they did look a little different in Ancient Egypt and Ancient Greece than those currently gracing the roofs of Gothic-style buildings.